MantoothUX/Portfolio-2025/QUICK_START.md

 Visit the preview URL and verify everything looks good.

-### 3. Deploy to Netlify (10-15 minutes)
+### 3. Deploy to Vercel (10-15 minutes)

 **Easiest Method:**

 1. Push your code to GitHub (if not already)
-2. Go to [netlify.com](https://www.netlify.com) and sign up/login
+2. Go to [vercel.com](https://www.vercel.com) and sign up/login with GitHub
-3. Click "Add new site" → "Import an existing project"
+3. Click "Add New Project"
-4. Connect your GitHub repo
+4. Import your GitHub repository: `MantoothUX/Portfolio-2025`
-5. Netlify auto-detects settings (build: `npm run build`, publish: `dist`)
+5. Vercel auto-detects settings from `vercel.json` (build: `npm run build`, output: `dist`)
-6. Click "Deploy site"
+6. Click "Deploy"

 **Then add your domain:**

-1. In Netlify, go to Site settings → Domain management
+1. In Vercel, go to Project Settings → Domains
-2. Click "Add custom domain"
-3. Enter `mantoothux.com`
+2. Add `mantoothux.com` and `www.mantoothux.com`
-4. Follow Netlify's DNS instructions
+3. Follow Vercel's DNS instructions

 ### 4. Update DNS (5 minutes)

 In your domain registrar's DNS settings:

-- Add the CNAME or A records that Netlify provides
+- Add the DNS records that Vercel provides (A record or CNAME)
 - Wait 24-48 hours for DNS propagation
-- Netlify automatically provides SSL certificate
+- Vercel automatically provides SSL certificate

 ## 📋 Files You Need to Know

 - `src/content.json` - **Edit this** to update all your content
-- `netlify.toml` - Deployment config (already set up)
+- `vercel.json` - Vercel deployment config (already set up)
 - `DEPLOYMENT_GUIDE.md` - Detailed deployment instructions
 - `CONTENT_INSTRUCTIONS.md` - Content structure guide